-University Risk Register means the register that records information about the corporate risks faced by the University and relevant controls being put in place to mitigate against them.
-The University Risk Register will aggregate information from Cost Centre Risk Registers.
+University Risk Register/s means the register/s that records information about the strategic and corporate risks faced by the University and relevant controls being put in place to mitigate against them.
+The University Risk Register/s will aggregate information from Department/Faculty Risk Registers.

 5. Policy statement

 5.1 The Council and Management of the University are committed to the implementation and maintenance of a formal risk management system, including the integration of risk management throughout all levels of the University as fundamental to achieving the University’s strategic and operational objectives.

 5.2 In its application of this policy, the University of the Sunshine Coast is committed to:

 - achieving its business objectives while minimising the impact of significant risks that the University can meaningfully and realistically control;